sds695/PUI2018_pmb434/HW5_pmb434/README.md

 ## Assignment 2

 For this assignment I worked with Samuel Hight.
-He took the lead with the ANOVA test, I took it with the Logistic Regression, and we built the Logistic Regression one together.
+We analyzed the same papers independently and then discussed together how to interpret specific parts.

 The assignment was to analyze 3 papers that did different type of statistical tests, and fill the following table: